victorialovefranklin/Toward-Climate-Resilient-Energy-Systems/Cal_OES_CA_Electrical_Outages_Real-Time.md

 ---

-### ⚙️ Purpose
+### Purpose
-Developed by Cal OES under the **Emergency Support Function 12 (ESF-12)** program to provide
+Developed by Cal OES as part of the Emergency Support Function 12 (ESF-12) program, this dataset delivers real-time situational awareness of power disruptions across California to support emergency-management and response coordination.
-real-time situational awareness of statewide power disruptions for emergency-management partners.
+The Cal OES — Statewide Power Outages (Real-Time) dataset captures live, event-based outage incidents updated hourly or more frequently, providing details such as Public Safety Power Shutoff (PSPS) events, start and end times, affected areas, and reported outage causes.

 ---

-### ⚠️ Limitations
+### Limitations
 - **No historical archive.** Represents *only* the most recent outage snapshot at any given time.
 - **Accuracy varies by utility.** PG&E polygon data is approximate; other utilities report only point data.
 - **Operational use only.** Intended for awareness, not for certified counts of affected customers.